AlexandrSokolov/ansible_java_generators/README.md

   - `artifact-id` is used as a project base directory.
     So a new project will be generated in `${projects}/${artifact-id}` folder

+  - All other Ansible scripts run from within the project base folder.

   After the project generation via Ansible, build it, make sure it is built successfully.